 Reconstructing past climates from trees: a sociological study of dendroclimatology in Scotland

-In my doctoral thesis I explain how a group of scientists make knowledge of climate change from trees.
-Dendroclimatology is the science of acquiring information about past precipitation and temperature patterns from the analysis of annual tree rings.
+In my doctoral thesis I describe and explain how a group of scientists working in Scotland make knowledge of climate change from trees.
+Dendroclimatology is the science of acquiring information about past climates from the analysis of annual tree rings of growth.